OTF — Grow Grant

 grant_eligibility_criteria|who_cannot_apply

-• Organizations not operating in sports and recreation, arts and culture, environment, or human and social services sectors
+- Organizations not fitting into eligible sectors such as sports and recreation, arts and culture, environment, and human and social services.

 grant_eligibility_criteria|eligible_expenses